Craig Hummer: Broadcasting

 Hummer has commentated on over 40 different sports.

-Hummer first pursued a broadcasting career in 1996.
+He first pursued a broadcasting career in 1996.
 He briefly worked for TVG Network, a horse racing network.

 Hummer became part of the Universal Sports Network when it was still the World Championship Sports Network.
 In 2003, he worked on the series Global Extremes for OLN.
 The Global Extremes finale followed a group of climbers scaling Mount Everest.

-In 2007, Hummer joined the CBS Sports' Tour De France announce team.
-Additionally, Hummer has worked with PBR bull riding television coverage since late 2005.
+In 2007, Hummer joined the CBS Sports' Tour de France announce team.
+Additionally, he has worked with PBR bull riding television coverage since 2005.
 In 2007, he covered the 32nd America's Cup sailing competition in Valencia, Spain.
 In 2010, Hummer was host of the daily news segments for Universal Sports' Vancouver Olympic Games coverage.
 He was an announcer on the Las Vegas Super Sprint in 2014, and became the announcer for La Course, a woman's race produced by Le Tour de France.
 That same year he was MC of the Tour de Pier, a fundraiser for cancer research featuring over 300 stationary bikes on the Manhattan Beach Pier.
 Hummer has also done interviews and announcing for World Extreme Cagefighting and UFC 55.